-William is an engineering student at the University of Canterbury.
+William is a mechatronics engineering student at the University of Canterbury.
 His passion for music stems from a career as a boy soprano, singing solo on the soundtrack for ‘Orphans and Kingdoms’, as well as with the APO and RNZ Navy Band.
-He was the Arts Captain at Westlake Boys High School in 2022.
 William is also a French horn player, and a national award winning composer.

 Born in Nelson but now residing in Wellington, Charle Rainey is currently in his first year studying a BA BMus conjoint degree majoring in History and Classical Performance at Te Herenga Waka, Victoria University.
 Prior to this, he studied at Nelson College where he was a part of the New Zealand Secondary Students Choir from 2021-2022.
 In his spare time, Charle enjoys playing piano and tuba, but choral singing is his passion in life!
 In Wellington, Charle sings with Orpheus Choir, directed by Brent Stewart, and St Paul’s Cathedral choir, directed by Michael Stewart.